codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do the trees get on the internet?
-They log on.
+A quick shoutout to all of the sidewalks out there...
+Thanks for keeping me off the streets.

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+The acronym &quot;RIP&quot; stands for which of these?
- 1. Session
+ 1. Runtime Instance Processes
- 2. Data link
+ 2. Routine Inspection Protocol
- 3. Network
+ 3. Routing Information Protocol
- 4. Transport
+ 4. Regular Interval Processes

 <details>
   <summary>Answer</summary>
-  Transport
+  Routing Information Protocol
 </details>